PingYenChen/PowerBIProject-BikeSalesDashboard/README.md

 2.Page two:Product details

-a) Drill through each product in executive summary page will show current month orders & revenue and returns against targets.
+a) Drill through each product in executive summary page will show current month orders & revenue and returns against targets for the chosen product.

 b) A slicer added for product price adjustment, chart will shows actual profit against adjusted profit, and also a line chart shows weekly profit movement.